 Teaching English as a Second Language to Adults (TESLA) Certificate

-Thanks to the generous support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center is pleased to offer its Fall 2017 and Winter 2018 TESLA Certificate Program at no cost to all participants who are selected for these cohorts.
+With the support of the Office of the Mayor, the New York City Council, and the Department of Youth and Community Development, the Literacy Assistance Center offered the TESLA Certificate Program at no cost to all participants who were selected for 2021-22.

 The TESLA certificate program provides in-depth training in teaching English to adult speakers of other languages.
 The course serves as a rigorous foundation for anyone:

 Objectives & Outcomes

 In this program, participants gain a solid foundation in the theories of teaching ESOL to adults as well as hands-on application.
-45 hours of classroom-based learning provide opportunities to put theories into practice and receive support and guidance from the instructor and peers.
-120 hours of online learning enable participants to reflect on assigned readings and material presented in class.
-Both components prepare participants for the culminating experience: a 36-hour internship in an actual adult ESOL classroom.
+45 hours of synchronous remote instruction provide opportunities to put theories into practice and receive support and guidance from the instructor and peers.
+120 hours of asynchronous online learning enable participants to reflect on assigned readings and material presented in class.
+Both components prepare participants for the culminating experience: a 42-hour internship in an actual adult ESOL class.
 By the end of the course, participants will be able to create and deliver evidence-based English language instruction for adult speakers of other languages.

 Topics covered include: